EventStore/documentation/docs/server/5.0.9/server/clustering/cluster-with-manager-nodes.md

 Manager nodes have a number of responsibilities:

--   They are responsible for starting the database nodes and supervising them to ensure they rest in case of a crash or termination owing to abnormal circumstances.
+- Starting the database nodes and supervising them to ensure they rest in case of a crash or termination owing to abnormal circumstances.
 EventStoreDB calls this the _watchdog_ service.
--   They communicate with other manager nodes to find cluster state, and relay that information to the database nodes under management.
+- Communicate with other manager nodes to find cluster state, and relay that information to the database nodes under management.
--   They provide a known endpoint for clients to connect to and discover cluster information.
+- Provide a known endpoint for clients to connect to and discover cluster information.
--   When running on Windows, manager nodes run as Windows services.
+- On Windows, run as a service.

 ## Example 1 - a three-machine cluster